, minHAVE AN AFFAIR AT OMAH

 The Orillia Museum of Art & History (OMAH) is located in the iconic Sir Samuel Steele Memorial Building in downtown Orillia, adjacent to municipal parking.
 Our accessible building, designed by Thomas Fuller in 1894 is known for its attractive clock tower.
-OMAH typically operates seven days a week, showcasing local art and history as well as offering cultural programs for all ages.
+OMAH showcases local art and history as well as offering programs for all ages.
 OMAH is a wonderfully distinctive venue for your next special event.

 You can schedule a planning visit with our professional staff to view our meeting room and gallery spaces.
 Please call us at 705-326-2159 or start by completing the online Room Rental Form at the bottom of this page.
 Staff usually respond within 48 hours.